glouppe/info8002-large-scale-data-systems/lecture5.md

 # Epoch consensus

-- The **epoch consensus** abstraction is similar to *consensus*: processes propose a value and may decide a value.
+- The **epoch consensus** abstraction is similar to *consensus*, but with the following simplifications:
-- Every epoch is identified by an *epoch timestamp* $ts$ and a designated leader $l$.
-- Epoch consensus represents an **attempt** to reach consensus.
+    - Epoch consensus represents an *attempt* to reach consensus.
         - The procedure can be aborted when it does not decide or when the next epoch should already be started by the higher-level algorithm.
+    - Every epoch consensus instance is identified by an *epoch timestamp* $ts$ and a *designated leader* $l$.
-- *Only the leader* proposes a value.
+    - **Only the leader** proposes a value.
         - Epoch consensus is required to decide *only when the leader is correct*.
 - An instance **must terminate** when the application locally triggers an `Abort` event.
 - The state of the component is initialized
     - with a higher timestamp than that of all instances it initialized previously;